 Management decisions are now being made based on institutional guidelines, albeit with consensus regarding the prioritisation of most urological procedures, including those in the outpatient setting, urological emergencies, and many inpatient surgeries for both oncological and non-oncological conditions.
 This has certainly been in keeping with the prioritisation guidelines provided by the EAU consensus document.
 Certainly, if one reviews the different areas of urological practice it is clear that patient safety is the critical factor in all decision making and it is worthwhile considering the underlying evidence.
-During the pandemic, triage decisions have required even more interspecialist coordination and communication than usual, in particular, emphasising the importance of ensuring that patients are free of Covid prior to elective beds.
-Overall, MIS appears to have proven beneficial, as long as adequate precautions are taken to reduce aerosol production through trocars and to wear of full personal protective equipment (PPE).
+During the pandemic, triage decisions have required even more interspecialist coordination and communication than usual, in particular, emphasising the importance of ensuring that patients are free of Covid prior to elective procedures.